claassenlab/MORESCA/README.md

 ### Code generator

 After deciding for a suitable pipeline and specific parameters, you can create a Python file which reflects the exact step in a minimal fashion.

+### Contributing

+For contribution purposes, you should install MORESCA in dev mode:

+    pip install -e .[dev]

+This additionally install `flake8`, `Black` and `pylint`, which we use for formatting and code style control.
+Please run these before you commit new code.
+Note: This will be made mandatory by using pre-commit hooks.